Poverty in the United Kingdom: Poverty in the UK in the 21st century

 There were 56,210 emergency admissions for pneumonia in England from April 2018 to March 2019 among patients 18 years old or younger.
 From April 2008 to March 2009 there were only 36,862 such admissions.
 Hospital admissions were higher in deprived parts of England.
 WHO maintains crowded housing, indoor air pollution, parental smoking, lack of breastfeeding, and malnutrition are known to increase the risk of childhood pneumonia.

 Disabled people and their carers are disproportionately frequently in poverty.
 Disabled living is more expensive than living for able bodied people and disability benefits do not cover the extra cost.
 Disabled people frequently claim other benefits as well as disability benefits and many of these benefits have been frozen during austerity whilst prices have risen.

 Poor people develop ill health at an earlier age than better off people.
 Poorer men on average are diagnosed with their first serious long-term illness when they are 56 and poorer women at 55.
 In the poorest places, women develop their first serious long-term illness at only 47 and men at 49.
 Poor health reduces economic productivity and, since health is worse in the north of England, this is a factor in low economic productivity in the north.

+In November 2023, The Trussell Trust calculated that a single adult in the UK in 2023 needs at least £29,500 a year to have an acceptable standard of living, up from £25,000 in 2022.
+Two partners with two children would need £50,000, compared to £44,500 in 2022.
+29% of the UK population – which works out to 19.2 million people – belong to households that bring in below a minimum figure.

+The 2023 Social Mobility Commission report found overall social mobility in the UK "has remained fairly constant for many decades", and that adults with lower working-class parents are about three times more likely to also have lower working-class jobs (30%) than adults with higher professional parents (11%).